cyrilcabo/bookmate/readme.md

 # Bookmate

 ## Introduction
-Bookmate is web-based hotel-booking application.
+Bookmate is a web-based hotel-booking application.
 It is a full-stack application, where you can find your favorite properties, get hot offers, and book the most comfortable room!
 ### Demo
 Bookmate is live at: https://bookmate.herokuapp.com .
 Check it out, and don't forget to follow me for more projects like this.